 Get real.
 Privately tell employees your goals for the operation and find out what goals they’re hoping to achieve.
 Brainstorm ways you can help each other.

 Don’t let it slide.
-Say you see an an employee not using sanitizing solution properly in the food service area.
+Say you manage a convenience store and you see an an employee not using sanitizing solution properly in the food service area.
 Instead of ignoring it, politely but firmly state the policy and help implement the change.
 If the problem keeps occurring, privately tell the employee your common position (“If customers become ill, we could all be out of jobs”) and state your view (“It’s my responsibility to make sure that doesn’t happen.
 Now, what can we do to…?”)

 Never miss an article.
 Subscribe to RTO’s Blog